What Does RFQ Stand For? A Simple Explanation

 An RFP (Request for Proposal), on the other hand, is used for more complex projects where you’re looking for a solution, not just a price.
 You have a problem or a goal, but you’re open to how a vendor might solve it.
 The RFP invites vendors to propose their unique approach, methodology, and strategy, with pricing being just one part of a much bigger picture.

-RFQ vs. RFI: Requesting a Quote vs. Gathering Information
+RFQ vs. RFI: Do You Need a Quote or Just Information?

 An RFI (Request for Information) is often the first step in the buying journey.
 It’s a tool for gathering general information and educating yourself about the market.
 You send out an RFI when you’re exploring options and want to understand what potential vendors can offer.
 It’s a low-pressure way to create a list of qualified suppliers without asking for a formal commitment or detailed pricing.